WordPress/openverse/documentation/projects/proposals/detecting_sensitive_textual_content/20230308-implementation_plan_filtering_and_designating_results_with_sensitive_textual_content.md

 final list of sensitive results without needing to rely on the diversely filtered index.
 However, this adds a big re-indexing burden (yet another additional index) that can be bypassed altogether if we just exclude mature results from the filtered index to begin with.
+Keep in mind that the `mature` field on documents is an indexed boolean field.
+Searching these fields is extremely efficient.
+Any potential performance benefit at query time would be negligible and certainly not worth the additional complications of the only potential way to exclude mature results from the filtered index.

 ## Wrap up